MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/BackgroundApplications.md

 To deploy a background application, you can either:

 * Use Visual Studio's F5 (which will build, deploy and invoke).
-For more detail, see our [Hello World sample](https://developer.microsoft.com/en-us/windows/iot/samples/helloworld.htm#deploy-the-app-to-your-windows-iot-core-device) where we describe how to deploy and launch from Visual Studio.
+For more details, see our [Hello World sample](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/HelloWorld) where we describe how to deploy and launch from Visual Studio.

 > [!NOTE]
 > This will not configure your background application to start when the device boots.